Huei tlamahuiçoltica

 Huei Tlamahuiçoltica ("The Great Event") is a tract in Nahuatl comprising 36 pages and was published in Mexico City, Mexico in 1649 by Luis Laso de la Vega, the vicar of the chapel of Our Lady of Guadalupe at Tepeyac outside the same city.
 In the preface Luis Laso de la Vega claimed authorship of the whole work, but this claim is the subject of an ongoing difference of scholarly opinion.

-The tract is written almost entirely in Nahuatl and includes the Nican Mopohua, which narrates the apparitions of Our Lady of Guadalupe at Tepeyac in 1531.
+The tract is written almost entirely in Nahuatl and includes the Nican Mopohua, which narrates the Marian apparitions of Our Lady of Guadalupe at Tepeyac in 1531.
 It also includes the Nican Motecpana, which enumerates the miracles attributed by some; Luis Laso de la Vega does not mention either him or Antonio Valeriano as authors.